 Short Biography for Speaker Introductions

-Under the Reinvented banner, in 1995 Peter founded the official website of the Province of PEI, and then, for the next 8 years, worked with government to maintain and develop the site; he currently maintains the web infrastructure of The Old Farmer’s Almanac and of Yankee Magazine, develops websites and mobile apps, and consults on systems and technology issues.
+Under the Reinvented banner, in 1995 Peter founded the official website of the Province of PEI, and then, for the following 8 years, worked with government to maintain and develop the site; he currently maintains the web infrastructure of The Old Farmer’s Almanac, develops websites and mobile apps, and consults on systems and technology issues.

-Peter’s background is diverse, covering systems design, computer programming, graphic design, and printing; he is a journeyman newspaper printer, having served an apprenticeship in the composing room of the Peterborough Examiner newspaper.
+Peter’s background is diverse, encompassing systems design, computer programming, graphic design, and printing; he is a journeyman newspaper printer, having served an apprenticeship in the composing room of the Peterborough Examiner newspaper.

 His research interests include open data, open government, open software, renewable energy, public transportation, GIS and mapping.